 Whatever the case may be, we know that the perception that intramuscular estradiol cypionate is more potent than intramuscular estradiol valerate is false, besides the clear pharmacokinetic evidence (estradiol curves for intramuscular estradiol valerate and estradiol cypionate), because the World Health Organization extensively studied the pharmacology of intramuscular estradiol valerate and estradiol cypionate in the 1980s and 1990s as part of their Special Programme for developing new methods of birth control (Wiki; Review; Review).
 They developed estradiol valerate and estradiol cypionate as the estrogen components in long-lasting once-monthly combined injectable contraceptives, and determined a 5-mg dose to be appropriate for both estradiol esters (Wiki).
 These forms of birth control have been approved and marketed widely throughout the world, including previously in the United States (an estradiol cypionate-containing product was discontinued in 2003 due to poor sales).
 The reviews that have been published on combined injectable contraceptives go in-depth into their pharmacology and clearly demonstrate the approximate equipotency of 5 mg intramuscular estradiol valerate and 5 mg intramuscular estradiol cypionate on a variety of different clinical measures of estrogenicity.

 Personally, I think that the recommended dosing regimens of intramuscular estradiol valerate in the UCSF guidelines are not well-formulated at all.
 The single doses are far too high, and I think that a two-week dosing interval is not ideal in the case of estradiol valerate due to its relatively short elimination half-life.
 Levels of estradiol are going to fluctuate profoundly with such doses and with a two-week dosing interval, spiking extremely high and then dropping quite low.
 Conversely, I think that the intramuscular estradiol cypionate dosages are much too low and I think that a two-week dosing interval may not be ideal in the case of estradiol cypionate either.
 I believe that a 5- to 7-day dosing interval for intramuscular estradiol valerate and a 7-day interval for intramuscular estradiol cypionate may be best, at least in pursuance of a goal of maintaining steady estradiol levels.
-I base my opinions primarily on maintenance of the estradiol levels required for proper suppression of testosterone levels in pre-op/non-op transgender women, and also on avoiding any potential hypothetical estradiol-induced gonadotropin and testosterone surges that might be triggered by dosing intervals that are too widely spaced (Reddit).
+I base my opinions primarily on maintenance of the estradiol levels required for proper suppression of testosterone levels in pre-op/non-op transgender women, and also on avoiding any potential hypothetical estradiol-induced gonadotropin and testosterone surges that might be triggered by dosing intervals that are too widely spaced (Wiki).

 I wanted to also address another point.
 Some have speculated that estradiol cypionate is more potent than estradiol valerate and that this accounts for the different dosage recommendations.
 This is claimed to be because estradiol levels with estradiol valerate spike much more sharply than with estradiol cypionate, the estrogen receptors are saturated during this spike, and consequently much of the estradiol is “wasted”.
 However, there is no evidence to support this hypothesis, and it notably does not match up with the literature.
 See the following tables on estrogen dosage recommendations from books published in the 1970s and 1980s: